 We have an ongoing research program to investigate potential opportunities to improve the potency, efficacy and/or safety profile of some of our product candidates through modifications to their formulations or chemical compositions.
 These efforts may not be successful.
 If a new formulation or composition appears promising, we may decide to undertake clinical development of such formulation or composition even if an existing product candidate has shown acceptable safety and efficacy in clinical trials.
 The nature and extent of additional clinical trials that might be required for a new formulation or composition would depend on many factors.
 If we were to decide to pursue clinical development of a new formulation or composition, we would incur additional costs and the timeline for potential commercialization would be delayed.
-There can be no assurance that any new formulation or composition may adversely affect our competitive position.
+There can be no assurance that any new formulation or composition would prove to be safe or effective or superior to an existing product candidate.
+Any delay in commercialization of a new formulation or composition may adversely affect our competitive position.